What all the letters mean

 If you are choosing a therapist, all of the previous comments apply equally to Psychologists.
 However, Psychologists also receive specialized training in assessment.
 While other professionals may administer some tests that they have been trained in, Psychologists are designated as the “testing people.”
 If your wife or the court has suggested you get a “Psychological Assessment,” then you are looking for a Psychologist.

 The NCC designation is a nationally recognized certification for counselors who have passed a national exam.
-Now in order to be licensed as a Professional Counselor in Texas, you have to pass the NCC exam, so every young LPC is also NCC.
+Now in order to be licensed as a Professional Counselor in Texas, you have to pass that exam.
+Since they have completed the hard part (passing the test), most young LPC’s take the additional steps and apply to get their NCC designation.
 Some LPC’s list their NCC credential after their name.
+That information is not that helpful when choosing a counselor in Texas.
 It means, “Hey, I passed the test!”

 If you are picturing Barney Fife, and thinking you would rather work with Andy Taylor, think again.
 Some of our interns have more experience in their field of interest than some of our licensed therapists.
 We have every confidence in our interns.
 Remember, these are not academic interns who are still in school.
 They are License interns.
 Like all of our therapists, they are ethically bound to only provide the services that they can provide competently.
 Unlike other therapists, they are required to regularly review their cases with their supervisor, so in some sense, the client is getting a team of therapists.